-Under Option 1 for the relocation of State Route 839 (as shown in Figure 4-3), the existing State Route 839 would be closed at the U.S. Route 50 intersection and State Route 839 would be re-routed to connect to U.S. Route 95, south of the City of Fallon.
+Under Option 1, analyzed in the supporting study (see Supporting Study: Transportation/Traffic Study for the Fallon Range Training Complex, available at https://frtcmodernization.com), for the potential relocation of State Route 839 (as shown in Figure 4-3), the existing State Route 839 would be closed at the U.S. Route 50 intersection, and State Route 839 would be re-routed to connect to U.S. Route 95, south of the city of Fallon.
 This corridor would traverse BLM-managed land as well as the Walker River Paiute Indian Reservation.
 Under Option 1, the redistribution of existing and projected future traffic from State Route 839 would result in a drop from LOS C to LOS D during the afternoon peak hour at the U.S. Route 95/Wildes Road/Sheckler Road intersection.
 Diverted traffic travelling between the Option 1 intersection with U.S. Route 95 and Fallon would pass through this intersection, incrementally increasing the delay for motorists approaching the intersection via Wildes Road and Sheckler Road by approximately 2.6 seconds per vehicle.
 Installation of a traffic signal at this intersection would result in LOS C or better conditions during both peak hours.
-The road would follow pre-existing dirt roads or trails and would be developed into a paved two-lane highway (to the same levels as the road it is replacing, following the minimum design criteria listed in NDOT's design manual).
-Shoulders would serve as temporary staging areas for construction of the road.
-Construction activities would temporarily increase noise and fugitive dust.
-Because the corridor goes through Walker River